 " L'anglais de l'immobilier " regroupe les termes généraux et techniques, ainsi que les expressions et notions indispensables du monde de l'immobilier.
 Destiné aux étudiants et aux professionnels, cet ouvrage est pratique et simple d'utilisation : le vocabulaire, classe par thèmes et par ordre alphabétique, est listé dans les deux langues, français/anglais et anglais/français.

-'Out of the secret world I once knew, I have tried to make a theatre for the larger worlds we inhabit.
-First comes the imagining, then the search for reality.
-Then back to the imagining, and to the desk where I'm sitting now.'
-The Pigeon Tunnel, John le Carré's memoir and his first work of nonfiction, is a thrilling journey into the worlds of his 'secret sharers' - the men and women who inspired some of his most enthralling novels - and a testament to the author's extraordinary engagement with the last half century.
-The listener is swept along not just by the chilling winds of the Cold War or by the author's frightening journeys into places of terrible violence but, most importantly, by the author's inimitable voice.
-In this astonishing work, we see our world, both public and private, through the eyes of one of this country's greatest writers.
+"Out of the secret world I once knew I have tried to make a theatre for the larger worlds we inhabit.
+First comes the imagining, then the search for the reality.'
+The Pigeon Tunnel, John le CarrU's memoir and his first work of non-fiction, is a thrilling journey into the worlds of his 'secret sharers' - the men and women who inspired some of his most enthralling novels.
+From terrifying meetings with Yasser Arafat in war-torn Beirut to brilliantly observed encounters with the great figures of 20th century film, from Stanley Kubrick to Alec Guinness.
+The reader is swept along not just by the chilling winds of the Cold War or by the author's frightening journeys into places of terrible violence but, most importantly, by the author's inimitable voice.
+In this astonishing work we see our world, both public and private, through the eyes of one of the world's greatest writers."

 A producer.
 A novelist.
 An actress.It is summer in 1968, the year of the assassinations of Martin Luther King and Robert Kennedy.
 While the world is reeling our trio is involved in making a rackety Swingin' Sixties British movie in sunny Brighton.
 All are leading secret lives.As the film is shot, with its usual drastic ups and downs, so does our trio's private, secret world begin to take over their public one.
 Pressures build inexorably - someone's going to crack.
 Or maybe they all will.From one of Britain's bestselling writers comes an exhilarating, tender novel that asks the vital questions- what makes life worth living?
 And what do you do if you find it isn't?